-SEO (Search Engine Optimisation) is the process of creating traffic for your brand’s website as well as increasing its digital presence through organic search engine results.
+Almost every business owner has heard about the importance of SEO.
+Search Engine Optimisation is the process of creating traffic for your brand’s website as well as increasing its digital presence through organic search engine results.

 SEO helps you develop your content through what people are searching for online.
-It’s about providing them the answer to questions they haven’t even thought of asking yet.
-This will depend on keyphrases and words which will allow them to potentially connect with you and your solutions.
+It’s about providing them with the answer to questions they haven’t even thought of asking yet.
+This will depend on key phrases and words which will allow them to potentially connect with you and your solutions.

 So why exactly do you need SEO?

 Organic search is the most legitimate source for web traffic